-Delinquent permanent and construction loans of over 90 days as of April 30, 2021 are listed below.
-The Mortgagors of these Developments have either entered into or are expected to enter into compliance and repayment agreements with the Corporation to cure these delinquencies.
-See "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of January 31, 2021."
+Delinquent permanent and construction loans of over 90 days as of October 31, 2021 are listed below.
+The Mortgagors of these Developments are in the process of working with the Corporation to restructure the Permanent Mortgage Loans to cure these delinquencies.
+See "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of October 31, 2021."